 Advanced Nutrition Experience (240 Hours)

-The Advanced Nutrition Experience is the final supervised practice experience for MPH/RD students.
+The Advanced Nutrition Experience is the final supervised practice experience for Nutrition and Dietetics students.

 Students are placed in domestic and international organizations (governmental, nonprofit and private sector) that play a role in supporting nutritional health and well-being.
 This experience will provide you with the opportunity to: